AndreasKel/Orientation3D-App/README.md

 ## Communication

 Serial port communication is used to receive data from a device connected with the support of the SerialPort class.
-The default sample rate that is used for the calculations is 0.015 seconds, as specified on line 27 of MainWindow.xaml.cs.
+The default sample rate that is used for the calculations is 0.015 seconds, as specified on line 27 in MainWindow.xaml.cs.
 >The device sending the data must use a string format like the one below:\
 "MPUdata"+ " " + gForceX + " " + gForceY + " " + gForceZ + " " + gyroX + " " + gyroY + " " + gyroZ +"\n"